nhi-d-tran/Dijkstra/README.md

 The shortest paths  from the source node 1 are: (Note: doing back-tracing)

 The path from 1 to 1 :  1 to 1 : cost = 0

 The path from 1 to 2 :  2 to … to 1: cost = ...

 The path from 1 to 3 :  3 to … to 1: cost = ...
 :
 :
-The path from 1 to 7 :  7  …  1: cost = whatever
+The path from 1 to 7 :  7 to … to 1: cost = whatever

 (b) OutFile2 (use argv[]): Write all debugging outputs in OutFile2.